goulikaranvika/-ACD-assignment-/README.md

 # -ACD-assignment-
-For a detailed description view the following video.
+For a detailed description about natural language processing(NLP) view the following video.